 Preterm birth is a significant risk factor for infant mortality and many other adverse health outcomes.

-- Preterm birth rate is the percent of infants born before 37 weeks gestation. - Very-preterm birth rate is the percent of infants born before 32 weeks gestation. - ' <23 weeks birth rate is the percentage of infants born before 23 weeks gestation.
+YI Preterm birth rate is the percent of infants born before 37 weeks gestation.
+Very-preterm birth rate is the percent of infants born before 32 weeks gestation.

 What is the preterm birth rate in Hamilton County?